OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/GettingStarted.rst

 ..
 This file is part of the OpenDSA eTextbook project.
 See
 .. http://opendsa.org for more details.
 ..
-Copyright (c) 2012-2020 by the OpenDSA Project Contributors, and
+Copyright (c) 2012-2026 by the OpenDSA Project Contributors.
-.. distributed under an MIT open source license.

 .. avmetadata::
    :title: Objects, Classes, and Micro-Worlds